hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250610100v1-efficientvla-training-free-acceleration-and-compression-for-vision-l.md

 ---
 layout: default
-title: EfficientVLA: Training-Free Acceleration and Compression for Vision-Language-Action Models
+title: "EfficientVLA: Training-Free Acceleration and Compression for Vision-Language-Action Models"
 ---

 # EfficientVLA: Training-Free Acceleration and Compression for Vision-Language-Action Models